Shippable/docs/sources/platform/runtime/ci/ami-overview.md

 page_main_title: Overview
 main_section: Platform
-sub_section: Tutorials
+sub_section: Runtime
-sub_sub_section: Runtime
+sub_sub_section: CI
 page_title: Machine Images on Shippable
 page_description: An explanation of the images used for CI
 page_keywords: ci/cd dashboard, subscription settings, CI/CD, shippable CI/CD, documentation, shippable, config, yml, AMI, Docker, version, 1.11, 1.12

 # What are Machine images?
 A Machine image is an pre-baked image that contains all the necessary components installed.
-This is used to spin up minions for running your CI, RunSH & RunCLI jobs on it.
+This is used to spin up minions for running your CI jobs on it.
 Every subscription (org/team depending on SCM you use) has a default version of the machine image configured.
 This default is setup whenever the first CI or Pipeline job is configured.